At Ashleigh, we learn French in Key Stage 2. It has been compulsory for all Key Stage 2 children to learn a language from September 2014.

 Intent, Implementation, Impact statements

 At Ashleigh, learning a new language is an integral part of providing a wide and well-rounded curriculum.
 Learning a new language allows children to become aware of the world around them and provides an opening to other cultures.
 It is exciting and provides children with enjoyment and challenge.
 The skills taught help to develop children’s oracy and literacy development.
 We provide children with a high quality curriculum that enables pupils to develop four main skills, these being speaking, listening, reading and writing.
+Children have the opportunity to visit Paris in Year 5 and 6, allowing them to use the language in real situation.
 The aims of teaching French at our school are as follows:

 The national curriculum aims for pupils to:

 - understand and respond to spoken and written language from a variety of authentic sources

 - speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions, and continually improving the accuracy of their pronunciation and intonation

 - can write at varying length, for different purposes and audiences, using the variety of grammatical structures that they have learnt

 - discover and develop an appreciation of a range of writing in the language studied.

 We deliver French to our Key Stage 2 classes using the scheme of work from Primary Languages Network.
 Some children in Key Stage 2 are also taught by a native French teacher from the local secondary school.
 Class teachers are present in these lessons to support pupils and to gain a valuable CPD opportunity.
 This also sets the foundation for further language learning in Key Stage 3 when pupils leave Ashleigh for their next stage in education.
 Every Key Stage 2 classroom benefits from a French display and children often use the display to help recall prior knowledge.
 Teachers use a wide range of the following techniques to encourage engagement with French in lessons: